sahdoio/sahdoio/README.md

 - 🔭 I’m currently working on:
     1. https://www.gamerscard.com/
     2. https://hintify.io
-- 🌱 I’m currently learning more about Typescrypt, Next.js, Jest and Pest
+- 🌱 I’m currently learning more about Typescrypt, Next.js and Jest
-- 👯 I’m looking to collaborate on https://laravel.com

 - 📫 How to reach me:
     1. linkedin: https://www.linkedin.com/in/lucassahdo/